ddddddO/gtree/README.md

-   --file value, -f value  specify the path to markdown file. (default: stdin) --two-spaces, --ts      set this option when the markdown indent is 2 spaces. (default: tab spaces) --four-spaces, --fs     set this option when the markdown indent is 4 spaces. (default: tab spaces) --massive, -m           set this option when there are very many blocks of markdown. (default: false) --dry-run, -d, --dr     dry run. detects node that is invalid for directory generation.
+   --file value, -f value  specify the path to markdown file. (default: stdin) --two-spaces, --ts      set this option when the markdown indent is 2 spaces. (default: tab spaces) --four-spaces, --fs     set this option when the markdown indent is 4 spaces. (default: tab spaces) --dry-run, -d, --dr     dry run. detects node that is invalid for directory generation.
       the order of the output and made directories does not always match. (default: false) --extension value, -e value, --ext value [ --extension value, -e value, --ext value ]  set this option if you want to create file instead of directory.